acarrillo2019/Bootstrap-Portfolio/README.md

 Coding Bootcamp assigned homework assignment to create a Bootstrap-based portfolio.

 Changes since last version:
-- Added form to contact page
+- Added images and image cards to Portfolio page
+- Fixed responsiveness to all pages
+- Corrected form on Contact page